Hat Yai: Culture

 An important Buddhist temple is Hat Yai Nai Temple or Wat Hat Yai Nai.
-It is home to the third largest reclining statue on the planet.
-People travel from all over Thailand just to pay respect to this statue.
+It is home to the third largest reclining statue on the planet, the Phra Phutthamongkol Maharat.

 Held on the first night of October, Chak Phra is a Buddhist festival specific to the south of Thailand.
 It is celebrated with Buddha boat processions or sports events like a run up Khao Tang Kuan hill.
 In September or October at the Chinese Lunar festival, the Thai and Chinese present their offerings to the moon, "queen of the heavens", in gratitude for past and future fortunes.

 Hat Yai is also well known for its spectacular celebrations of the Chinese New Year festival.
-Although Thai elements have been incorporated (for example, Thai pop stars have been invited to perform), the celebration remains distinctively Chinese.
+Although Thai elements have been incorporated (for example, Thai pop stars have been invited to perform), the celebration remains distinctly Chinese.
 “Despite being several generations removed from Hat Yai's original Chinese pioneers, the New Year celebration provides strong evidence that the community is still influenced by and strongly identifies with its Chinese roots.